DmitriyShepelev/Craigsbay/APIDOC.md

 ```

 **Error Handling:**
+* `400` error: If the user is not logged in, return an error with the plain text
+message `You are not logged in.`.
 * `500` error: If there is a server-side error, return an error with the plain
 text message `An error occurred on the server.
 Try again later.`.